Jkhall81/Jkhall81/README.md

 <br/>
 <p>
   <div>
 I am a Software Engineer with a BA in Anthropology.
-I enjoy working with SQL, Django, the Django REST framework, and React.
+I enjoy working with SQL, Django, the Django REST framework, and React / Next.js.
     </div>
 </p>
 <p align='center'>